project-starch/capstone-spec/README.md

 The reference is written in [AsciiDoc](https://asciidoc.org/) and can be built using [Asciidoctor](https://asciidoctor.org/).

+A public version of the built reference can be found at https://jason.kisp.ml/specs/.

 ### Rendering to PDF and HTML5

 The easy way to do this is to use the Makefile, which relies on an